-With just over seven weeks to go until Spirited Women now is the time to start thinking about the specifics of your planning and preparation.
-Some of you may also be pleased to hear that it isn’t too late to start training now!
+With only 1 week to go until the South Island Spirited Women and 6 weeks to go until Spirited Women North, now is the time to start thinking about the specifics of your planning and preparation.
+Some of you may also be pleased to hear that it isn’t too late to start training now (for the North Island Event)!
 But now means now!
 Stop procrastinating and start prioritising.
 You will enjoy the race so much more if you are well prepared and feeling ready.

 It’s likely many of you will have a good base fitness if you have been regularly training over summer, so now is the time to think about specifics.